 Ahead of the Bell: US business inventories

-WASHINGTON (AP) — The Commerce Department reports on business stockpiles in November.
-The report will be issued at 10 a.m.
-EST Wednesday.
+WASHINGTON (AP) — The Commerce Department reports on January business stockpiles Thursday at 10 a.m.
+Eastern.

 STEADY AS SHE GOES: The expectation is that business stockpiles were unchanged, according to a survey of economists by data firm FactSet.

 INVENTORIES AND SALES: In December, U.S. businesses increased their stockpiles by 0.1 percent, the slowest pace since August.
 Total business sales fell 0.9 percent in December, marking the fifth consecutive month that sales have fallen.

 A preliminary report covering wholesale businesses showed that stockpiles rose a modest 0.3 percent in January while sales at the wholesale level plunged 3.1 percent, the largest decline in six years.